Welcome to Säter

 For one week each August, the town is transformed as the clocks turn back a hundred years.
 Many old traditions are brought back to life during History Week.
 The 1950s have also left their mark on the town: In July each year, the town is filled with throbbing engines and glimmering chrome for Nostalgia Days.
 Cruising draws the crowds most days.

 Säter has a number of fascinating sights where you can travel through time and space.
 Follow in the tracks of silver and iron as you travel around the Silver Ring, and discover the mesmerising turquoise water at Östra Silvberg Mine. Åsgårdarna Parish Museum and Stora Skedvi Homestead Museum have interesting collections of artefacts.
 There are thought-provoking exhibitions to see at the Mental Care Museum, and the Film and Cinema Museum tells the story of the moving image.

 Säter is compact, so you never have far to travel.
 Discover unique scenery on foot or by bike, just outside the town.
 Explore the impressive ravine system of Säterdalen, with its almost tropical greenery, or simply take in the view from the summit of Bispbergs Klack.
-Barnens Dal is an unusual play area set amid nature, and the petting zoo has cute creatures to see.
+Barnens Dal is an unusual play area set amid nature.
 Säter Golf Course is one of the finest in Dalarna, with a spectacular location at Lake Ljustern, an ideal spot for swimming and fishing.